Spondylosis: Causes, Symptoms & Treatments You Must Know

 • Degenerative Disc Disease: Over time, the intervertebral discs lose hydration and elasticity, reducing their ability to cushion the spine effectively.

-• Bone Spurs: As a natural response to spinal wear and tear, the body may develop excess bone, which can press on nearby nerves and cause pain or numbness.
+• Bone Spurs: As a natural response to spinal wear and tear, the body may develop excess bone due to calcium deposits, which can press on nearby nerves and cause pain or numbness.

 • Herniated Discs: Weakened or damaged discs can bulge or rupture, leading to nerve compression and associated symptoms such as pain or tingling.